nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 [...]
 ```

-* If the database is in your local machine you have to use the interface ip that uses the host to connect to the Docker containers.
+* If the database is in your local machine you have to use the interface IP that uses the host to connect to the Docker containers.
 You can get this IP by running the command below and checking the gateway property:

 ```bash
 docker inspect <container_name>